 There are a range of new technologies and integrations that iMotions has kept up to speed with, and it’s been exciting to be part of something that is at the forefront of exploring human behavior.

 There is always something new to learn, with continuous updates and capabilities, yet each challenge feels all the more achievable with a wealth of experience behind me.
 While learning is never over, it gets easier and easier to take on new biometric research challenges.

 But it’s of course not just the methods and theory that I feel more comfortable with – using iMotions has become second nature, and I’ve found that a range of experimental designs and approaches are easily handled by the software.
 Getting the full picture of human behavior, their thoughts, and emotions has never been easier.

 I hope that you’ve enjoyed reading about my iMotions academy experience.
-Feel free to check out the presentation we made based on our findings, and if you’d like to learn more, then get in touch about enrolling in the iMotions Academy yourself.
+If you’d like to learn more, then get in touch about enrolling in the iMotions Academy yourself.